LukazDane/Spaceman/README.md

 To play:

-> Pyhton3 app.py
+> \$ Pyhton3 app.py
-> guess a letter
+> guess/input a single letter
-> after 6 guess you lose
+> after 7 incorrect guess you lose